w3champions/website-backend/README.md

 do that, if you know what you are doing.
 You can end up overwriting data from prod/test, depending where you are connected.
 So always make sure the handlers are turned off, or you have breakpoints set before you save any data.

+## Fixing Readmodels
+The easiest way to fix models is to just recreate them from scratch.
+There is a flag in the `HandlerVersion` collection called `Stopped` for each handler, that you can put to `true` if you want the handler to stop.
+After that delete the corresponding collection and the handler version.
+Within the next 5 seconds the service should start from 0 again.
+Depending on the readmodel this might take a while (max 1h), so do this during off times, because the data will be bad within this time.
+You can not just delete the `HandlerVersion`, as for many statistics, we count the events.
+For example, if you replay the model for Player Games and you just delete the `HandlerVersion`, you will count old games twice.
+You can also delete data from one season only and then set the `HandlerVersion` to the first event within a season, to save some time.
+But this obviously is more hassle and deleting works just fine.

 ### Versioned Handlers
 Those are the default Handlers and you can implement one like so
 ```